venzu/datasciencecoursera/Data_3_coursera/CodeBook.md

+The columns of the tidy data set are subdivided into:

+Experiment number ID

 Subject -  User number ID

-Activity - Type of Activity the user are performing: Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying.
+Activity - Type of Activity the user are performing: Standing, Sitting, Laying, Walking.

 Features - Numerical variables related to the time and frequency average of the signals obtained by inertial sensors:
 - Features are normalized and bounded within [-1,1].